Have you considered subdividing your land, or more specifically subdividing your block before building?

 Ideally, you want to sell the first lot to someone happy to undertake their part of the build in parallel with yours.

-Given dual occupancy projects generally have a shared wall somewhere in the development, building together makes the most sense from both a practical and financial standpoint.
+Given dual occupancy project designs generally have a shared wall somewhere in the development, building together makes the most sense from both a practical and financial standpoint.

 When subdividing land this kind of strategy isn’t the way I would typically suggest you would run a townhouse development project such as a dual occupancy.